-Firewalls Required - All connections between BSU internal networks and the Internet or any other publicly accessible computer network must include an approved firewall or related access control system.
+Firewalls Required - All connections between BSU internal networks and the Internet or any other publicly-accessible computer network must include an approved firewall or related access control system.
 The privileges permitted through this firewall or related access control system must be based on business needs and must be defined in an access control standard issued by the Enterprise IT Security Department (documentation available from the department).
+Ingress and egress filtering shall occur on BSU networks.